Engineering and Science General and Environmental Sciences

 - Evaluate key sustainability tasks related to stakeholder consultations, materiality, carbon auditing and other key reporting issues at company level.

-To be eligible for the award of the Certificate for Module (Sustainability Professional), student are required to achieve 70% attendance of the programme and pass all the assessments.
+To be eligible for the award of the Certificate for Module (Sustainability Professional), students are required to achieve 70% attendance of the programme and pass all the assessments.